faisaldarbar/faisaldarbar.github.io/content/posts/setting-up-a-hugo-dev-environment-on-wsl.md

 ## 📌 Next Steps

 - Add some custom content to the demo site
-- Start modifying the theme’s components inside `hugo-papermod-fd`
+- Start modifying the theme’s components inside `hugo-papermodest`
 - Push everything to GitHub (main repo and demo separately or with `gh-pages`)

 ---